Is It Better to Undersize or Oversize Ductwork?

 The elevated air speed also reduces system efficiency.
 Your air conditioner needs adequate contact time between air and the evaporator coil to remove heat and humidity effectively.
 When air rushes through too quickly, the system cannot properly dehumidify, leaving your home feeling clammy even when the thermostat shows your target temperature.
 During Oklahoma’s humid summers, this becomes especially uncomfortable and can promote mold growth.

 Undersized ducts also cause uneven heating and cooling.
 Rooms farthest from the air handler receive insufficient airflow, creating hot and cold spots throughout your home.
-The increased pressure can cause duct leakage at seams and connections, wasting conditioned air into attics or crawl spaces where it provides no benefit.
+The increased pressure can cause duct leakage at seams and connections, wasting conditioned air into attics or crawl spaces where it provides no benefit — and pulling dust into the system that eventually calls for professional air duct cleaning.

 The Hidden Drawbacks of Oversized Ductwork